 Our favorite royal baby name of all time is Charlotte (not to worry, George, we love you too!).
-How could we not adore everything associated with the fabulous Kate Middleton?
-Her taste is impeccable.
-And here’s the thing: If you’re looking for baby name inspiration, you’ll never go wrong with royal baby name for your son or daughter.
+And if like Meghan Markle, you’re also looking for baby name inspiration, you’ll never go wrong with royal baby name for your son or daughter.
 Invariably, the ruling class picks timeless names that are steeped in history.
 Consider these classic royal baby names for your little prince or princess.

 Our favorite royal baby name is Grace.
 Actress Grace Kelly— you’ve seen her in Hitchcock’s classic, Rear Window—went on to become Princess Grace of Monaco.
 It’s a simple virtue name, but one that suited this princess perfectly.